 Mark McGee

 I’ve been a game designer for most of my life.
-I used to work in video games and really started focusing on tabletop game design about a decade ago.
+I used to work in video games and really started focusing on tabletop game design a little over a decade ago.
 I’m a hybrid creative mind and analyst, and I like games that are interactive and thoughtful.
-My wife gave me the kick in the pants I needed to take the leap from just doing game design to also publishing games.
-She and my 3 kiddos all support the Broccoli effort.
+My family gave me the kick in the pants I needed to take the leap from just doing game design to also publishing games, and have been great supporters of the broccoli effort.

 Kevin Ude